 About the Crone – The Rev.Rita B. Nelson

-Fully retired from active ministry and concentrating on her writing and her hobby, genealogy, Rev. Nelson lives with her husband, Ralph, daughter, Kristen, and her five-pound Maltese, Loki, who rules the roost in Millsboro.
+Fully retired from active ministry and concentrating on her writing and her hobby, genealogy, Rev. Nelson lives with her husband, Ralph, daughter, Kristen, and her four-pound Maltese, Loki, who rules the roost in Millsboro.
 She has been active in her community as past treasurer of the Episcopal LGBT advocacy organization, Integrity Delaware, a former Board of Director member of the Laurel Boy’s and Girl’s Club, former board member and treasurer of Primeros Paso Early Learning Center in Georgetown, and is a member of St. Peter’s church in Lewes where she is active in several groups and celebrates mass from time to time.

 Rev. Nelson was appointed by Gov. Jack Markel to the Delaware Child Placement Review Board that reviews every foster child in the state once a year.
 Ms. Nelson holds a BS in Chemistry from Sacred Heart University (1975); an MBA from the University of Connecticut (1981), and a Masters in Divinity from Virginia Theological Seminary (1999).